kenestoDev/kenesto/readme.md

             node_modules/react-native-image-crop-picker/ios/RSKImageCropper/RSKImageCropper
             and change mv module.modulemap RSKImageCropper.modulemap
-* react-native-share-extension and react-native-swiss-knife problem : Not suport for import file to kenesto(IOS) soution : replace the two folders(react-native-share-extension and react-native-swiss-knife) under folder 'node_modules' with these under folder 'node_modules_fix'
+* react-native-share-extension and react-native-swiss-knife problem : Not suport for import file to kenesto(IOS and Android) soution : replace the two folders(react-native-share-extension and react-native-swiss-knife) under folder 'node_modules' with these under folder 'node_modules_fix'